 - Data collection: What additional data is needed, where can it be collected from, and how can it be collected efficiently / systematically?

 - Data analysis: What hypotheses can be supported or discounted given the data?

 - Report preparation: What report structure does the consumer (executive protection manager) prefer?

 After the case is outlined and inputs from the Threat Identification Phase are factored in, the investigation can begin.
-To bring color to the threat(s) in need of attention, the investigation may include (but is not limited to) any of the following:
+To bring color to the threat(s) in need of attention, protective intelligence investigations may include (but are not limited to) any of the following: